 If an instructor or other reader comments that your paragraph lacks unity, you probably need a better topic sentence (or maybe you don't have one yet).
-See Table 7.1 for examples of good and not-sogood topic sentences.
-In addition to being scholarly, a good topic sentence should meet the following criteria:
+See Table 7.1 for examples of good and notso-good topic sentences.
+A good topic sentence should meet the following criteria:

-- Signals the topic and more focused ideas within the paragraph. - Presents an idea or ideas that are clear and easy to understand. - Provides unity to the paragraph (clarifies how all supporting ideas relate). - Links to the purpose or thesis of your paper. - Omits supporting details. - Engages the reader.
+- Signals the topic and more focused ideas within the paragraph. - Presents an idea or ideas that are clear and easy to understand. - · Provides unity to the paragraph (clarifies how all supporting ideas relate). - Links to the purpose or thesis of your paper. - · Omits supporting details. - · Engages the reader.